akauppi/GroundLevel-firebase-es/README.md

 What we now have is the web app's *logic*.
 It is not ready for deployment, yet.
 We'll handle that next.

-#### 3. Deploy the front end
+### Front end: deploy

 >Note: In this repo, developing and packaging the app for deployment are separated.
-This is not a normal pattern in front end development but has its benefits: separation of concerns, allows different teams to have ownership of the features vs. how those features are kept alive on the cloud.
+This is not a normal pattern but has its benefits: separation of concerns, allows different teams to have ownership of the features vs. how those features are operated in the cloud.

 ```
 $ cd ../app-deploy-ops